 - Watch the movie in class.
 For goal 3E you need to be able to take notes from the movie.

-- Write a post on your blog where you discuss one or more of the following topics: succeeding dramatically in academics, working together as a team, society, culture, race and politics, immigration issues, the Dreamers (see explanation above) and the importance of mathematics and robotics. (try to include all the above competence aims here!)
+- Write a post on your blog where you discuss one or more of the following topics: succeeding dramatically in academics, working together as a team, different cultures, race and politics, immigration issues, the Dreamers (see explanation above) and the importance of mathematics and robotics. (try to include all the above competence aims here!)

 After Showing the Movie